icecube/icetray-public/icetray/resources/docs/classes/i3frame.rst

  }

 Here we've got a const shared pointer to the I3Particle.
-This is ideal: you can check that you what you asked for (check for non-null pointer) ad the_particleptr is const, so the compiler can ensure we don't accidentally modify it.
+This is ideal: you can check that you got what you asked for (check for non-null pointer) and the_particleptr is const, so the compiler can ensure we don't accidentally modify it.